Marilyn's Personal Story - Why everything?

 Marilyn liked a lot of things that L.A. had to offer such as the fast pace and the excitement of being around the movie industry.
 However, after working there for a couple of years, the Reno lifestyle and her family in Reno lured her back.

 Just as Marilyn was a natural for becoming a lawyer and her fascination for relationships made it natural that she became a family law specialist, she was also a natural for running her own practice.
 Grandpa James and her Dad were fiercely independent and were in their own businesses virtually all of their lives.
 Marilyn seems to have inherited the hard work ethic, the need for independence and motivation to please people at any cost to herself.

-Marilyn has been happily married and happily divorced.
-She loves children and has a young daughter and son of her own.
+Marilyn has been happily married, happily divorced and happily re-married.
+She loves children and has a daughter and two sons of her own.
 Many children of clients are brought by for a visit, which Marilyn finds very enjoyable.